laravel/docs/blade.md

 Blade also allows you to define comments in your views.
 However, unlike HTML comments, Blade comments are not included in the HTML returned by your application:

     {{-- This comment will not be present in the rendered HTML --}}

+<a name="php"></a>
+### PHP

+In some situations, it's useful to embed PHP code into your views.
+You can use the Blade `@php` directive to execute a block of plain PHP within your template:

+    @php
+        //
+    @endphp

+> {tip} While Blade provides this feature, using it frequently may be a signal that you have too much logic embedded within your template.

 <a name="including-sub-views"></a>
 ## Including Sub-Views